 (This assignment was developed based on Jeff's class project 2.)

-In this assignment (Assignment 2 as a whole), you'll take on the role of a requester by creating tasks on Amazon Mechanical Turk, and submitting your first HIT "programmatically" -- that is, without using the GUI provided on the Amazon Mechanical Turk site.
+In this assignment, you'll take on the role of a requester by creating tasks on Amazon Mechanical Turk, and submitting your first HIT "programmatically" -- that is, without using the GUI provided on the Amazon Mechanical Turk site.
 This is one of the first steps of really "programming the crowd" because it demonstrates the start of being able to write programs that automatically draw in human intelligence when it's needed.